einSelbst/overnext/README.md

  % pnpm config get script-shell
 ```

-So I set it to `zsh` by running `% pnpm config get script-shell zsh`
+So I set it to `zsh` by running `% pnpm config set script-shell zsh` but it doesn't solve the issue, keeping notes here anyway...

 ## API Reference